DHLab-nl/Detecting-Smell-Experiences-in-Novels/readme/readme_2.md

 # Rank by high smell association keyword frequency

-    Rank the English language texts in terms of high-smell association frequency, as indicative of number of smell experiences in each text.
+    Rank the English language texts in terms of high-smell association frequency, assumed indicative of number of smell experiences in each text.

 ## Navigate to folder
 ```